vayigash

 I’m thinking that a menu that reminds us of where our ancestral home lies, no matter what culture any of us are living in now, could be the way to go tonight.
 And so, a vegetarian Israeli dinner is taking form in my mind…

 I love falafel, and I really love the falafel recipe that I’ve developed.
-They’re crispy on the outside, light and tender on the inside, gorgeously green, nicely spiced, and need no flour to hold them together.
-My version has a few surprising extra ingredients that add to the flavor and also add some extra nutrition.
+They’re crispy on the outside, light and tender on the inside, gorgeously green, nicely spiced, and need no flour to hold them together—so they’re naturally gluten free.
+My version, which has a little twist from the traditional recipe, has a few surprising extra ingredients that add to the flavor and also add some extra nutrition.

 The Mejadra recipe is the one from the cookbook, “Jerusalem,” by Sami Tamimi and Yotam Ottolenghi.

-Instead of making traditional hummus, which would be an expected part of this spread, I decided to eliminate the chickpeas (since we’ve got plenty of those in the falafel), and try a little twist—white bean hummus shares a plate with black bean hummus for a striking presentation.
+Instead of making traditional hummus, which would be an expected part of this spread, I decided to eliminate the chickpeas (since we’ve got plenty of those in the falafel), and try another little twist—and so, white bean hummus shares a plate with black bean hummus for a striking presentation.
 You’ll see how changing up the types of beans changes the flavor of the exact same recipe.

 Baba ganoush has to be a part of this mezze, because it’s my favorite.
 (All things eggplant are my favorite.)